Who we are

 Information we collect

 We will work with you to set an appointment time that we both can keep.
 We appreciate that from time to time things may come up which means neither one of us can make that appointment.
 You can expect from us that we will contact you to let you know if there is a change as soon as is practicable.
-We would appreciate you being able to do the same for us.
+We would appreciate if you can to do the same for us.

 Meet our staff